luthermonson/drone-plugin-starter/README.md

 ### Vendoring

-Please vendor dependencies in a manner compatible with `GOVENDOREXPERIMENT`.
-All official drone plugins should use [govend](https://github.com/govend/govend) with the `--prune` flag.
+Please vendor dependencies in a manner compatible with go modules.
+All official drone plugins should use [go mod vendor](https://blog.golang.org/using-go-modules).